Don't wait to receive a late fee, pay your bill at MyGoodToGo.com, by mail, or over the phone.

 Save money and avoid future bills in the mail with a Good To Go! account.

-If you fail to pay your toll bill within 80 days after crossing the SR 520 or Tacoma Narrows bridges, a notice of civil penalty will be assessed in the amount of $40 for each unpaid toll transaction, plus all accumulated tolls and fees.
-Registered vehicle owners have up to 20 days to pay or to dispute a civil penalty.
+You must pay your toll bill within 80 days or else you receive a $40 notice of civil penalty (NOCP) for each unpaid toll transaction, plus all accumulated tolls and fees.

-You can pay a bill using a credit card, debit card, check or electronic check using the following options:
+You can pay a civil penalty using a credit card, debit card, check or electronic check using the following options:

 What happens if you ignore a civil penalty?

 If you have a civil penalty that has not been paid or disputed after 20 days, the Department of Licensing may place a hold on their vehicle registration and the unpaid tolls, fees and penalties may be sent to collections.

 Learn more about vehicle registration holds.